openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 }
 ```

-## Example Code 4 (Parent-to-Child Scrolling Transfer in Nested Scrolling)
+## Sample Code 4 (Parent-to-Child Scrolling Transfer in Nested Scrolling)

-This example implements scrolling transfer from parent component to child component using the enableScrollInteraction property and onScrollFrameBegin event.
+This example uses the enableScrollInteraction property and onScrollFrameBegin event to implement scrolling transfer from parent component to child component.

 <!-- run -->